DanilaG/PLoc/Tools/Modeling/README.md

 * `time_error_generator` (_ErrorGenerator_) - generator errors in time detection;
 * `algorithm` (_AlgorithmType_) - localization algorithm type;
 * `combiner` (_CombinerType_) - combiner results algorithm type.

+## Output
+The program generate reports in out put directory.
+If an input experiment description has more the one field, all reports will be separated into subdirectories by fields, where the number directory corresponds to a field number in the input array.
+Output report for each field may contain files:
+* `TextReport.txt` - text description some experiment parameters with some result statistics;
+* `Detextord.dat` - description position of detectors according to [format requirement](http://grapherhelp.goldensoftware.com/WTOPICS/TOP_ASCIIFILES.htm);
+* `Distance.grd` - description errors in distance in signal localization on the field according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm);
+* `Time.grd` - description errors in time in signal localization on the field according to [format requirement](http://grapherhelp.goldensoftware.com/subsys/ascii_grid_file_format.htm).

+All formats were chosen for possibility to visualisation data in [Surfer®](https://www.goldensoftware.com/products/surfer).